ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    > The WSON label range was defined in {{!RFC6205}}, and the generic
      topology model defines the label-start/label-end in {{!RFC8795}}.
      This grouping shows the WSON-specific label-start and label-end information.
+See {{label-range}} for more details.

    wson-label-hop:

    > The WSON label range was defined in {{!RFC6205}}, and the generic
      topology model defines the label-hop in {{!RFC8795}}.
 This grouping shows the WSON-specific label-hop information.
+See {{label-range}} for more details.

    l0-label-range-info:

    > A YANG grouping that defines the Layer 0 label range information
      applicable for WSON as defined in {{!RFC6205}}.
 The label range info is defined per priority {{!RFC4203}}.
 This grouping is used in the flexi-grid DWDM by adding more flexi-grid-specific parameters.
+See {{label-range}} for more details.

    wson-label-step:

    > A YANG grouping that defines label steps for WSON as defined in
      {{!I-D.ietf-teas-rfc8776-update}}.
+See {{label-range}} for more details.

    flexi-grid-label-start-end:

   > The flexi-grid label range was defined in {{!RFC7699}}, and the generic topology model defines the label-start/label-end in
   {{!RFC8795}}.
 This grouping shows the flexi-grid-specific label- start and label-end information which is used to describe the range of available nominal central frequencies.
+See {{label-range}} for more details.

   > As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies are advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.